pixijs/create-pixi/README.md

 ## Acknowledgements

-This project is based on [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite).
+This project is based on amazing [create-vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) tool and inspired by the [create-game](https://github.com/phaserjs/create-game) project by [Phaser](https://phaser.io/).
+We are grateful for their work and the inspiration it provided.